akaj-team/selenium-test/Convention.md

 ### File structure

 **A .feature file of the following:**
+- A page should be divided to many features.
+- A feature file should have a tag miniximum.

-- `A feature file consists of a single feature.`
+- A feature file consists of a single feature.
-- `A feature file contains a scenario or a list of scenarios.`
+- A feature file contains a scenario or a list of scenarios.
-- `Every scenario consists of a list of steps, which must start with one of the keywords Given, When, Then, But, And or *`
+- Every scenario consists of a list of steps, which must start with one of the keywords Given, When, Then, But, And or *

 **Order of functions in a class**
-- `Override`
+- Override
-- `Public`
+- Public
-- `Protected`
+- Protected
-- `Private`
+- Private

 ### Name
 **1. Package names**